vitabaks/postgresql_cluster/console/ui/README.md

 - Description: This is the foundational layer.
 It includes utilities, shared components, constants, and other reusable elements that can be used across features, entities, or pages.
 - Contents: Common components (CopyIcon, DefaultTable, Spinner), constants and types, utility functions.

-## Contact

-For additional questions, feedback, or issues, you can reach us at:

-- GitHub Issues: Issue Tracker (https://github.com/vitabaks/postgresql_cluster/issues)

----

-Thank you for using and contributing to **postgres-cluster-console**!
-Your support helps make this project better.